UNIT-Electronics-MX/unit_devlab_i2c_ft24c32a_eeprom_module/README.md

 ## 📝 License

-All hardware and documentation in this project are licensed under the **MIT License**.
+All hardware and documentation in this project are licensed under the MIT License.
 Please refer to [`LICENSE.md`](LICENSE.md) for full terms.